ajhenley/gitbook/creating_methods.md

 }
 ```

 Sometimes you just need to pass the buck.
+In the next topic you'll do just that ... creating a method to print some numbers in various formats.